michikono/typescript-ionic-seed/README.md

 * The convention used for `$scope` (see `ICoreScope`) variable assignment prevents primitives from being assigned ([this avoids many bugs](http://zcourts.com/2013/05/31/angularjs-if-you-dont-have-a-dot-youre-doing-it-wrong/))
 * Comprehensive `.gitignore` and `.jshintrc` (uses `tslint` to keep code clean!)
 * Uses OSX notifications for most watcher errors (and enables TDD)
-* Unlike most other Ioinc/Angular/folders-by-feature seeds, this one also includes test examples (unit and functional/E2E tests in TypeScript)
+* Unlike most other Ioinc/Angular/folders-by-feature seeds, this one also includes test examples (unit and functional tests in TypeScript)
 * Everything uses source maps so failing tests and broken code will show you the `.ts` file that is causing it
 * All Font-awesome icons working with no additional configuration!
 * A working Travis CI integration ([check it out!](https://travis-ci.org/michikono/typescript-ionic-seed))
 * Minifies all HTML, CSS, and JS (except tests)
+* Contains test samples for Protractor+Cucumber+Chai and Protractor+Jasmine.
+[Choose the one you prefer.](http://angular.github.io/protractor/#/frameworks)

 Setup
 =====